Ceazor/SheepCoin/README.md

 🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶

-The Breeder is a place where you can turn 2 sheep into 3 sheep in 24 hours.
-These baby sheep are purchased from the market with the funds provided by Wolf NFT minting and the sheepDog renting.
+The breeding is a mechanic where fees are used to purchase SHEEP from the market and are given to people in the sheepDog prorata.

+//deprecated features below

 💻💻💻
 * `buySheep()`